About the course

-Most of the training is delivered by practitioners in some of the best primary and secondary schools in Hampshire.
+Most of the training is delivered by practitioners in some of the best secondary schools in Hampshire.
 You will be assigned to one of the schools in our alliance for most of your training (your ‘home’ school) and you will have a second school placement, typically six weeks, which will give your opportunities to extend your practice in a different setting.
-We prepare our trainees to teach the 5-11 age range on our Primary programme and the 11-16 age range on our Secondary programme.
-For some secondary trainees, there will be opportunity to teach in the 11-18 age range.
+We prepare our trainees to teach the 11-16 age range on our Secondary programme.
 All our partnership schools have comprehensive intakes and you will be working with young people of all abilities.

-You will be assigned two members of staff in your ‘home’ and second placement schools, one from your subject area (or class teacher for Primary) and one who has responsibility for all the trainees in that school.
+You will be assigned two members of staff in your ‘home’ and second placement schools, one from your subject area and one who has responsibility for all the trainees in that school.
 From the beginning you will be treated like a member of staff and you will attend staff meetings and professional development days.